 Similarly, plant PUF proteins are largely only predicted to bind RNA.
 Of the 25 family members in Arabidopsis, only PUM2 and PUM5 have been experimentally demonstrated to bind RNA (Francischini and Quaggio, 2009; Huh et al., 2013; Huh et al., 2014).
 Here, we provide evidence that PUM1-6, all of which belong to group I with the strongest homology to the Drosophila PUF domain (Francischini and Quaggio, 2009), bind to RNA in vivo (Figure 4A).
-Most of the other PUF proteins were not present in the input proteome, so it may be that PUF1-6 are the major players of this family in early Arabidopsis growth and development.
+Most of the other PUF proteins were not present in the input proteome, suggesting that PUF1-6 are the major players of this family in early Arabidopsis growth and development.

 Other predicted RBPs include the Nuclear Transport Factor 2 (NTF2) protein family that contains an NTF2 domain, which is required for protein-protein interactions (Ribbeck et al., 1998; Fribourg et al., 2001), but has been shown to interact with RNA in humans (Katahira et al., 2015).
 In Arabidopsis, 18 proteins are predicted to contain NTF2 domains; these proteins can be classified into two groups – group I proteins, which contain both NTF2 and RRM domains and group II proteins, which only have NTF2 domains.
 We have identified six out of eight group I proteins in the At-RBP set and one among the candidate At-RBPs (Figure 4A), thereby verifying their RNA-binding activity.
 As all the group I proteins contain both NTF2 and RRM domains, and none of the group II proteins (NTF2-like only) were present in At-RBPs or candidate At-RBPs, this suggests that the NTF2 domain per se may not be an RBD in plants.

 We also captured both Arabidopsis homologs of Barentsz [BTZ; also known as METASTATIC LYMPH NODE 51 (MLN51)] harbouring the Btz domain (Figure 4A), which is a known RBD in animals (Bono et al., 2006).
 Barentsz, eIF4A3, Y14 and Mago Nashi (MAGO) form the core of the exon-junction complex (EJC).
 The EJC is deposited on nascent mRNA at splice junctions and functions in subsequent mRNA utilization (Nyikó et al., 2013).
 In addition to the Barentsz homologs, we identified eIF4A3 and Y14 in the At-RBP set and MAGO among the candidate At-RBPs (Figure 4A).
-In humans, only BTZ and eIF4A3 are thought to be in direct contact with RNA when bound to the EJC (Bono et al., 2006; Le Hir and Andersen, 2008).
+In humans, only Bartentsz and eIF4A3 are thought to be in direct contact with RNA when bound to the EJC (Bono et al., 2006; Le Hir and Andersen, 2008).
 The fact that we detected RNA-binding by all four core proteins of the plant EJC suggests that Mago and the RRM-containing Y14 may have RNA-binding functions which may be distinct to their role in the EJC.
 The EJC also serves as a mark for nonsense-mediated decay (NMD) (Kim et al., 2001).
 Other components of NMD include UP-FRAMESHIFT proteins (UPF1-3), all three of which have been identified in the At-RBP set (Figure 4A).
 While the role of plant UPF1 as activator of NMD is relatively well studied, UPF2 and UPF3 are less well characterized and the molecular mechanism of NMD in plants is still poorly understood (Dai et al., 2016).

 Further examples of protein families that are annotated as RBPs with little experimental evidence in plants include MEI2-like proteins, La-related proteins (LARP), BRUNO-LIKE proteins and others listed in Figure 4A.
 Many members of these protein families were shown here as plant RBPs for the first time.